Chris Brown: Impact

+Brown's influence has also extended to K-pop, particularly through the genre's incorporation of American R&B, hip hop and singer-dancer performance styles.
+Jay Park cited Brown as an inspiration while discussing his approach to combining singing and rapping, saying that he wanted to become "a singer who can be good at both singing and rapping like [Brown]".
+Spin also identified Brown as one of the American pop-culture benchmarks for Park's music as he developed a more urban-oriented sound in Korea.
+Jimin of BTS has likewise cited Brown as part of the R&B music he was recommended by the other BTS members while he was a trainee.

 Personal life

 Relationships

 From 2007 to 2009, Brown dated singer Rihanna until their highly publicized domestic violence case.
 In 2010, Brown briefly dated professional model Jasmine Sanders.
 In 2011, Brown briefly dated media personality Draya Michele.
 Later during the same year, Brown began dating Karrueche Tran.
 In February 2012, Rihanna and Brown released remixes to their singles "Turn Up the Music" and "Birthday Cake", leading observers to speculate about their relationship.
 In January 2013, Rihanna confirmed that she and Brown had resumed their romantic relationship, stating, "It's different now.
 We don't have those types of arguments anymore.
 We talk about shit.
 We value each other.
 We know exactly what we have now, and we don't want to lose that."
 Speaking of Brown, Rihanna also said, "He's not the monster everybody thinks.
 He's a good person.
 He has a fantastic heart.
 He's giving and loving.
 And he's fun to be around.
 That's what I love about him – he always makes me laugh.
 All I want to do is laugh, really – and I do that with him".
 Rihanna and Brown collaborated again on "Nobody's Business", a duet song off Rihanna's Unapologetic album.
 The song was noted by critics as a public response by the couple towards the public perception of their intimacy.
 In a May 2013 interview, Brown stated that he and Rihanna had broken up again.
-He subsequently reunited with Tran but they split up shortly aftwards.
-Brown is the father of one son and two daughters.
+He subsequently reunited with Tran but they split up in 2015.